davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 })
 ```

-Also note that there are some downsides to configuring paths in layers; see the [config](#config) section in a moment.

 ### Tailwind

 At the time of writing, Nuxt's [Tailwind module](https://github.com/nuxt-modules/tailwindcss) does not seem to support layers.

-Be sure to tell Tailwind where your CSS classes can be found:
+But you can easily tell Tailwind where your CSS classes can be found:

 ```js
 // tailwind.config.ts